orchidjs/tom-select/doc_src/pages/index.md

 <div class="lead my-5">
 Tom Select is a versatile and dynamic &lt;select&gt; UI control.
 With autocomplete and native-feeling keyboard navigation, it's useful for tagging, contact lists, country selectors, and so on.
-Tom Select was forked from <a href="/docs/selectize.js/">selectize.js</a> to provide the same powerful UI and API but with a framework agnostic design.
+Tom Select was forked from <a href="/docs/selectize.js/">selectize.js</a> with the goal of modernizing the code base, decoupling from jQuery, and expanding functionality.

 </div>